-This playbook explains how — using advances in artificial intelligence (AI) and automation across four different strategic plays — telecom contact centers can optimize the customer journey and the customer/agent conversation to drive measurable and sustainable business value.
+This playbook explains how — using advances in artificial intelligence (AI) and automation across these three different strategic plays — contact centers can flip the switch to becoming a value center and gain a lasting competitive advantage in the new telecommunications marketplace.

-Before we discuss the four contact center plays to optimize customer experience, it’s important to understand how the new conversational AI technology that makes them possible is different than early AI products and solutions that telecoms have adopted in the past (and that many continue to use).
+Before we discuss the three contact center plays to optimize customer experience, it’s important to understand how the new conversational AI technology that makes them possible is different than the simple point solutions that telecoms have adopted in the past (and that many continue to use).

 Customer service will always be about conversations, whether they are digital or voice.
 That includes not only the words spoken but also the behaviors, intents and emotions expressed by the speaker.
 Without the ability to understand the end-to-end conversation (i.e., before, during and after) and connect both verbal and nonverbal cues to their relevant actions and knowledge, point solutions are unable to bring about the type of contact center transformation that telecoms need to make significant leaps in customer satisfaction and loyalty.

-That’s why a conversation-centric, platform-based approach that integrates the latest advances in conversational AI, automation, analytics, and other technologies is the better approach.
+That’s why a conversation-centric, platform-based approach that integrates the latest advances in conversational AI, emotion AI, knowledge AI, automation and analytics is the better approach.
 By understanding the entire conversation, a conversation-centric AI platform can optimize customer and agent experience and deliver significant, measurable business value.

 Understanding what’s inside a conversation-centric AI platform

-The four plays described in this ebook rely on a conversation-centric AI platform that combines multiple technologies to enable understanding, optimization, and automation of end-to-end conversations in virtually any language.
+The three plays described in this ebook rely on a conversation-centric AI platform that combines multiple technologies to enable understanding, optimization, and automation of end-to-end conversations in virtually any language.